Northwest US faces hottest day of intense heat wave

 “In a world without climate change, this still would have been a really extreme heat wave,” Hausfather said.
 “This is worse than the same event would have been 50 years ago, and notably so."

-Heat-related expansion caused road pavement to buckle or pop loose.
-Workers in tanker trucks in Seattle were hosing down drawbridges with water at least twice a day to keep them cool to prevent the steel from expanding in the heat and interfering with their opening and closing mechanisms.
+Heat-related expansion caused road pavement to buckle or pop loose in many areas, including on Interstate 5 in Seattle.
+Workers in tanker trucks in Seattle were hosing down drawbridges with water at least twice a day to prevent the steel from expanding in the heat and interfering with their opening and closing mechanisms.

 Democratic U.S. Sen. Maria Cantwell said in a statement Monday that the heat illustrated an urgent need for the upcoming federal infrastructure package to promote clean energy, cut greenhouse gas emissions and protect people from extreme heat.